gudtech/retailops-sdk/retailops-asp-dotnet-api-example/README.md

 ### Example RetailOPS Channel API Application

-* DRAFT - THIS DOCUMENTATION IS PENDING FINALIZATION *
+* DRAFT - THIS EXAMPLE APPLICATION IS PENDING FINALIZATION *

 This application is provided as an example to illustrate implementation of a channel integration web-hook developed with ASP .NET Web API.
 This is not a full production application and should not be used without modification